Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/index-reduce/index-reduce.md

   - 'paths/computer-science'
 ---

-In PyTorch, **`.index_reduce()`** performs a reduction operation (such as sum, prod, or mean) on a [tensor](https://www.codecademy.com/resources/docs/pytorch/tensors) along a specified dimension, using an index tensor to map input elements to positions in the output tensor, effectively aggregating values with the same index.
+In PyTorch, **`.index_reduce_()`** performs an in-place reduction operation (such as sum, product, or mean) on a [tensor](https://www.codecademy.com/resources/docs/pytorch/tensors) along a specified dimension.
+It uses an index tensor to map input elements to positions in the output tensor, effectively aggregating values with the same index.

 ## Syntax